itsjoshuagraves/digitalgarden/content/_index.md

 type: docs
 ---

-# Welcome to The Garden
+# Welcome to Joshua Mauldin's Digital Garden
 {{< figure src="./img/jdm.png" title="Ambigram of my initials test" >}}

 ## What is this?